George Harrison’s Son Said Prince Created Tension During George’s Rock & Roll Hall of Fame Induction

 George Harrison’s son Dhani said Prince created tension on stage

 George’s widow, Olivia Harrison, and the couple’s only son, Dhani, accepted George’s award.
-Then, Petty, Lynne, Dhani, Steve Winwood, and Prince took to the stage to perform one of George’s most popular Beatles hits, “While My Guitar Gently Weeps.”
+Then, Petty, Lynne, Dhani, Steve Winwood, and Prince took to the stage to perform.
+They played one of George’s most popular Beatles hits, “While My Guitar Gently Weeps.”

 Prince was a fellow inductee that year too, but no one knew he was actually going to take the stage amongst George’s friends and son.
 The last-minute decision made things a bit tense, especially for Dhani, the “buffer zone” between the Purple One and the rest of the Wilburys/Heartbreakers.